thoth-pub/thoth-client/README.md

 python3 -m thothrest.cli work onix_3.0::project_muse e0f748b2-984f-45cc-8b9e-13989c31dda4
 ```

+## Thoth Django
+The thothdjango folder includes models, an import routine, subject-code support, and admin procedures to use Thoth in a django app.
+The import provides unidirectional synchronization from remote Thoth imports to a local database for use in a Django app.

 ## Test Suite
 Tests for GraphQL queries are versioned in the thoth-[ver] folder of thothlibrary.